warmwaffles/scalenode/README.rst

 =============

 The PCB design files were prepared in KiCad.
-Prototypes of revision 1.0.0 are now being manufactured.
+Prototypes of revision 1.0.0 are now being verified.

 License
 =======